Who we are

 Victoria’s women’s health sector grew out of the dire need to put women’s health, equality and safety in the public health spotlight.
 Across the 1970s and 1980s, the women’s liberation movement agitated for an end to the lack of research, funding and attention to women’s health.
 Fed up with being left out of public conversations about their health and lives, women across Victoria came together to form the networks, advocacy groups and organisations that would eventually become the women’s health sector.

-A 1987 tender process identified the first VWHP-funded Victorian women’s health centre and statewide women’s health information centre.
-Over the two decades, VWHP-funded women’s health services were established across the state, each growing out of existing place-based women’s health networks, groups and services.
+Existing women’s health services received programmatic funding from the Health Department for the first time, with additional women’s health services developing from existing place-based women’s health networks, groups and services.
 After a long history working alongside the women’s health sector, Women with Disabilities Victoria received VWHP funding for the first time in 2022.